 Create tag rules

-In tags, rules are used to execute actions (fire calls) under various conditions.
-The Platform Web SDK tags extension includes two actions that are used in this lesson:
+In tags, rules are used to execute actions such as setting variables and firing network calls under various conditions.
+The Experience Platform Web SDK tags extension includes two actions that are used in rules:

-• Update variable maps data elements to properties in an XDM object
+• Update variable maps data elements to your XDM or data variables

-• Send Event sends the XDM object to Experience Platform Edge Network
+• Send Event makes the network call to send data to Experience Platform Edge Network

 In the rest of this lesson we:

-1. Create a rule with the Update variable action to define a “global configuration” of XDM fields.
+1. Use the Update variable action to define a “global configuration” of XDM fields.

-2. Create additional rules with the Update variable action that override our “global configuration” and contribute additional XDM fields under certain conditions (for example, adding product details on product pages).
+2. Use the Update variable action again to override our “global configuration” and contribute additional XDM fields under certain conditions (for example, adding product details on product pages).

-3. Create another rule with the Send Event action, which will send the complete XDM object to Adobe Experience Platform Edge Network.
+3. Use the Send Event action to send the data to Adobe Experience Platform Edge Network.

 All of these rules will be sequenced properly using the “order” option.